African American Studies

 This topics course explores the complex interplay between political, economic, and cultural forces that shape our understanding of the historic achievements and struggles of African-descended people in the United States and their relation to others around the world.
 K. Taylor

-AAS 245 - Introduction to 20th-Century African American Art (also ART 245) Fall LA
+AAS 245 - Introduction to 20th-Century African American Art (also ART 245) Not offered this year LA

 This surveys history of African American art during the long 20th-century, from the individual striving of late 19th century to the unprecedented efflorescence of art and culture in 1920s Harlem; from the retrenchment in Black artistic production during the era of Great Depression, to the rise of racially conscious art inspired by the Civil Rights Movement; from the Black feminist art in the 1970s, to the age of American multiculturalism in the 1980s and 1990s; and finally to the turn of the present century when ambitious "postblack" artists challenge received notions of Black art and racial subjectivity.
 AAS Subfield: AACL, GRE C. Okeke-Agulu